#464: Seeing code flows and generating tests with Kolo Transcript

 34:15 Yeah.

-34:16 There's something cool about just clicking a button and see how much code coverage you
+34:16 There's something cool about just clicking a button and see how much code coverage you could get to.

-34:21 I think also, honestly, like so far, like our test generation logic is a bit of a black
+34:21 I think also, honestly, like so far, like our test generation logic is a bit of a black box.

-34:27 It just kind of like works until the point where like it doesn't.
+34:27 It just kind of like works.

-34:40 what the database state should be like in this arrange part of the integration test.
+34:35 like essentially the like internal data model that Colo keeps track of to know what the database state should be like in this arrange part of the integration test.

-35:07 Like so far Colo has just been kind of supported by SimplePoll as a, as a side project,
+35:07 Like so far, Colo has just been kind of supported by SimplePool as a side project, but we're kind of making it real, making it its own business.

-35:14 So, and we think the test generation is going to play a big part in that.
+35:14 So and we think the test generation is going to play a big part in that.

 35:18 Right.

-35:18 Like that could be a, certainly a premium team feature sort of thing.
+35:18 Like that could be a certainly a premium team feature sort of thing.

 35:21 Exactly.